Warranty Technical Audits

 This stage also gives the visiting Surveyor time to discuss the remaining programme of inspections with you and to firm up the proposals for the superstructure and the remaining schedule of the build.

-Fourth Inspection – Roof On & Scaffold erected
+Third Inspection – Roof On & Scaffold erected

 This visit should be planned at a stage where the roof finish has been completed but the scaffold is still in place to enable safe access to review the roof system as a whole and any fenestration which has been installed.
 A clean and clear cavity should be free from mortar droppings with correctly positioned insulation together with appropriately fitted cavity trays, these are vital in preventing the horizontal ingress of moisture.
 Due to the programming of works with most builds, with the roof on work may have progressed “internally” including the start of the electrics and the carcasing of internal walls and this is a good stage to review this